 There are lots of sites and services that can provide information and guidance about your pension.
 If you need tailored or specific advice about your pension or situation, then you will need to speak with an independent financial adviser.
 They may offer a free initial consultation depending on the size of your pension, but after this there will be fees for the adviser’s services.

 Your pension is likely to be the largest savings pot you have in your lifetime and it will need to last your entire retirement unless you have other ways to fund your life after you stop working.
-Speaking with a financial adviser can help to make sure you achieve the style of retirement you are aiming for.

 They can provide guidance about how much you need to save each month and your investment choices to help maximise your pension pot, for example by using a self-invested personal pension (SIPP).
 They can also help you to plan your retirement income, including the tax implications of any choices, if you want to use pension drawdown and/or if you want to buy an annuity.

 Pensions (and pension planning) is a complicated subject and a good financial adviser can help you to navigate your choices and use their experience and expertise to your benefit.
 There are also free sites and services that can help you build your understanding about pensions.
 However, when you use these you do not have the benefit of being supported by an adviser or the right to complain should you be unhappy with the information received.